Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 module keyVault 'br/public:avm/res/key-vault/vault:0.11.0' = {
   name: // the name of the module's deployment
   params: {
-    name: '<keyVaultName>' // the name of the Key Vault instance with constraints like maximum length and the data type }
+    name: '<keyVaultName>' // the name of the Key Vault instance - length and character limits apply }
 }
 ```

+  {{< hint >}} For Azure Key Vaults, the name must be globally unique.
+When you deploy the Key Vault, ensure you select a name that is alphanumeric, twenty-four characters or less, and unique enough to ensure no one else has used the name for their Key Vault.
+If the name has been used previously, you will get an error. {{< /hint >}}

 After setting the values for the required properties, the module can be [deployed](#deploy-your-solution).
 This minimal configuration automatically applies the security and reliability recommendations of the [Well Architected Framework](/Azure-Verified-Modules/faq/#what-does-avm-mean-by-waf-aligned) where possible and appropriate.
 These settings can be overridden if needed.